COMMOn faqs

 You will receive an email outlining the details of what to bring specific to your course, but here are some suggestions to get you started.
 We sail rain or shine so please dress for the weather.
 There is room on the boat for a small backpack.

-What is the difference between Sail Canada and the Canadian Power Squadron (CPS)?
+What is the difference between Sail Canada and CanBoat (formerly known as Canadian Power Squadron or CPS)?

-Sail Canada (www.sailing.ca) and the CPS (https://www.cps-ecp.ca) are the two largest organizations providing boating education in Canada.
+Sail Canada (www.sailing.ca) and the CanBoat (https://www.cps-ecp.ca) are the two largest organizations providing boating education in Canada.
 The majority of Sail Canada courses emphasize practical on-the-water learning leading to National certification in both larger (keelboats) and smaller (dinghy) sailboats.
 Sail Canada also offers Nationally recognized classroom courses such as coastal and celestial navigation and race management courses.
 Sail Canada also offers other Government of Canada required boating education courses such as VHF-ROC(M) and PCOC.
 Sail Canada courses are recognized around the world.
-The CPS primarily offers classroom only education during the off season (September – April).
+Sail Canada courses are taught by Nationally Trained and Certified instructors.
+The CanBoat primarily offers classroom only education during the off season by volunteer instructors.

 What opportunities exist for those that don’t own a boat after taking one of our learn-to-cruise courses leading to Sail Canada certification or you have equivalent certification?